Work that entails the use of a Hydro-Québec servitude or Hydro-Québec property must guarantee:

 Points to consider when submitting an authorization request

-- Hydro-Québec rights-of-way have a very specific purpose: to operate power lines.
-Projects that involve the use of a right-of-way must therefore meet safety conditions, comply with the applicable transmission network standards and not hinder access to the electrical equipment.
+- Hydro-Québec’s rights in rights-of-way have a very specific purpose: ensuring the safe operation of power lines.
+Work that involves the use of a right-of-way must therefore meet safety conditions, comply with the applicable transmission network standards and not hinder access to the electrical equipment.

 - Any proposed development (underground facilities, walking paths, bike paths, pools, etc.) must be designed to accommodate heavy equipment.